DominicScalisi/US-Climate-and-Weather-Disaster/README.md

 Summary Insights

 Economic Impact:
 The total CPI-adjusted cost of all disasters is $2.92 quadrillion.
 The cost per decade continues to increase.
-In the 1980s, the total cost was $2.19 trillion.
-In 2020 to 2024, the cost was $7.46 trillion.
+From 1980 to 1989, the total cost was $2.19 trillion.
+From 2020 to 2024, the cost was $7.46 trillion.

 Disaster Frequency:
-The number of disasters per year has increased.
+The number of disasters per year has continued to increase.
 Between 1980 and 1999 (two decades), there were 90 total disasters.
 From 2020 to 2024 (only four years), there were 115—accounting for 28% of all recorded disasters.

 Severity & Deaths:
 Disasters were categorized by severity using a common table expression